1917–18 Toronto Hockey Club season: Toronto 10, Montreal Canadiens 7

 The Torontos qualified for the post-season as they had the best record in the league in the second half of the season, and faced the Montreal Canadiens, who were qualifiers from the first half-season, in a two-game total goal series.

 In the first game at Mutual Street Arena, with Hap Holmes in goal for the Torontos, against Georges Vezina of the Canadiens.
-Toronto took an early 1-0 lead on a goal by Harry Meeking five minutes into the game.
+Toronto took an early 1–0 lead on a goal by Harry Meeking five minutes into the game.
 The Torontos Ken Randall gave the club a 2-0 heading into the second period.
 Montreal cut into Toronto's lead, as Newsy Lalonde scored four minutes into the second period, however, a minute later, the Torontos restored their two-goal lead as Harry Meeking scored his second goal of the game.
-In the third period, Harry Meeking scored his third of the game to give Toronto a 4-1 lead.
-Bert Corbeau cut the Torontos lead down to 4-2 after he scored two minutes later, however, two quick Toronto goals, one by Jack Adams and another by Harry Cameron gave the team a commanding 6-2 lead.
-Newsy Lalonde scored his second of the game a minute after Cameron's goal, cutting the lead to 6-3, but the Torontos responded on a goal by Harry Mummery, giving them a 7-3 win.
+In the third period, Harry Meeking scored his third of the game to give Toronto a 4–1 lead.
+Bert Corbeau cut the Torontos lead down to 4–2 after he scored two minutes later, however, two quick Toronto goals, one by Jack Adams and another by Harry Cameron gave the team a commanding 6–2 lead.
+Newsy Lalonde scored his second of the game a minute after Cameron's goal, cutting the lead to 6–3, but the Torontos responded on a goal by Harry Mummery, giving them a 7–3 win.

 The series moved to the Jubilee Arena for the second game, with Hap Holmes getting the start for Toronto against Georges Vezina of Montreal.
-Reg Noble scored the only goal of the first period, giving Toronto a 1-0 lead.
-In the second period, Montreal tied the game on a goal by Joe Malone, and took a 2-1 lead after a goal by Jack Mcdonald.
+Reg Noble scored the only goal of the first period, giving Toronto a 1–0 lead.
+In the second period, Montreal tied the game on a goal by Joe Malone, and took a 2–1 lead after a goal by Jack Mcdonald.
 The Torontos Rusty Crawford tied the game 2-2 late in the period.
-The Canadiens Newsy Lalonde scored early in the third, giving Montreal a 3-2 lead, however, Rusty Crawford tied it for Toronto midway through the period.
-Two and a half minutes later, Newsy Lalonde gave Montreal a 4-3 lead, however, that was all the Canadiens could do, as Toronto defeated Montreal 10-7 in the two game total goal series.
+The Canadiens Newsy Lalonde scored early in the third, giving Montreal a 3–2 lead, however, Rusty Crawford tied it for Toronto midway through the period.
+Two and a half minutes later, Newsy Lalonde gave Montreal a 4–3 lead, however, that was all the Canadiens could do, as Toronto defeated Montreal 10–7 in the two game total goal series.

-Stanley Cup Finals
+Stanley Cup Final

-The Toronto club would face the Vancouver Millionaires of the PCHA to determine the winner of the 1918 Stanley Cup Finals in a best of 5 series, with all games being played at Mutual Street Arena.
+The Toronto club would face the Vancouver Millionaires of the PCHA to determine the winner of the 1918 Stanley Cup Final in a best of 5 series, with all games being played at Mutual Street Arena.
 The Torontos took the series opener by a 5–3 score, with the Millionaires earning a 6–4 win in the second game.
 The teams would again split the next two games, setting up a fifth and final game.
 The Torontos would hold off the Millionaires with 2–1 victory, as Corbett Denneny scored the winning goal of the series.